-Join other Jewish teens from the North Shore and across the country for our national travel programs to create life-changing opportunities for learning, reflection and growth.
+Join other Jewish teens from Greater Boston and across the country for our national travel programs to create life-changing opportunities for learning, reflection and growth.

 Our Most Popular National Travel Programs:

 Camp Sunshine provides respite, support, joy and hope to children with life-threatening illnesses and their immediate families.
-NSTI secures 8-10 counselor positions for this incredible volunteer opportunity for a week each summer.
+JTI secures 8-10 counselor positions for this incredible volunteer opportunity for a week each summer.